 - 1. Start with Denominator. - 2.
-All patients, regardless of age. - 3.
-Check Patient procedure during the performance period as listed in Denominator: - a.
-If Patient procedure during the performance period as listed in Denominator equals No, do not include in Eligible Population/Denominator.
+Check All patients, regardless of age. - 3.
+Check Patient procedure during performance period as listed in Denominator: - a.
+If Patient procedure during performance period as listed in Denominator equals No, do not include in Eligible Population/Denominator.
 Stop processing. - b.
-If Patient procedure during the performance period as listed in Denominator equals Yes, proceed to check Postpartum care visit before or at 8 weeks post-delivery. - 4.
-Check Postpartum care visit before or at 8 weeks post-delivery: - a.
-If Postpartum care visit before or at 8 weeks post-delivery equals No, do not include in Eligible Population/Denominator.
+If Patient procedure during performance period as listed in Denominator equals Yes, proceed to check Telehealth Modifier as listed in Denominator. - Check Telehealth Modifier as listed in Denominator: - a.
+If Telehealth Modifier as listed in Denominator equals Yes, do not include in Eligible Population/Denominator.
 Stop processing. - b.
-If Postpartum care visit before or at 8 weeks post-delivery equals Yes, include in Eligible Population/Denominator. - Denominator Population: - a.
-Denominator Population is all Eligible Patients in the Denominator.
+If Telehealth Modifier as listed in Denominator equals No, proceed to check Postpartum care visit before or at 12 weeks of giving birth. - 5.
+Check Postpartum care visit before or at 12 weeks of giving birth: - a.
+If Postpartum care visit before or at 12 weeks of giving birth equals No, do not include in Eligible Population/Denominator.
+Stop processing. - b.
+If Postpartum care visit before or at 12 weeks of giving birth equals Yes, include in Eligible Population/Denominator. - 6.
+Denominator Population: - Denominator Population is all Eligible Patients in the Denominator.
 Denominator is represented as Denominator in the Sample Calculation listed at the end of this document.
-Letter d equals 80 patients in the Sample Calculation. - 6.
-Start Numerator - 7.
+Letter d equals 80 patients in the Sample Calculation. - 7.
+Start Numerator - 8.
 Check Postpartum screenings, evaluations, and education performed: - a.
 If Postpartum screenings, evaluations, and education performed equals Yes, include in Data Completeness Met and Performance Met. - Data Completeness Met and Performance Met letter is represented in the Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
 Letter a equals 40 patients in the Sample Calculation. - b.
-If Postpartum screenings, evaluations, and education performed equals No, proceed to Postpartum screenings, evaluations, and education not performed. - 8.
-Check Postpartum screenings, evaluations, and education not performed: - a.
-If Postpartum screenings, evaluations, and education not performed equals Yes, include in Data Completeness Met and Performance Not Met. - Data Completeness Met and Performance Not Met letter is represented in the Data Completeness in the Sample Calculation listed at the end of this document.
+If Postpartum screenings, evaluations, and education performed equals No, proceed to Postpartum screenings, evaluations and education not performed. - 9.
+Check Postpartum screenings, evaluations and education not performed:

+- a.
+If Postpartum screenings, evaluations and education not performed equals Yes, include in Data Completeness Met and Performance Not Met. - Data Completeness Met and Performance Not Met letter is represented in the Data Completeness in the Sample Calculation listed at the end of this document.
 Letter c equals 30 patients in the Sample Calculation. - b.
-If Postpartum screenings, evaluations, and education not performed equals No, proceed to check Data Completeness Not Met.

-- 9. Check Data Completeness Not Met: - a.
-If Data Completeness Not Met, the Quality Data Code or equivalent was not submitted.
+If Postpartum screenings, evaluations, and education not performed equals No, proceed to check Data Completeness Not Met. - 10.
+Check Data Completeness Not Met: - If Data Completeness Not Met, the Quality Data Code or equivalent was not submitted.
 10 patients have been subtracted from Data Completeness Numerator in the Sample Calculation.